Decentralized convex optimization over time-varying graphs: a survey: Saddle-point problems

 \begin{assumption} For each $i = 1, \ldots, m$ function $f_i(x, y)$ is $L_i$-smooth. \end{assumption}

 \begin{assumption} For each $i = 1, \ldots, m$ function $f_i(x, y)$ has a bounded gradient, i.e. there exists $M_i > 0$ such that

 \end{assumption}

-Similarly to Section~\ref{sec:optimization}, we discuss stochastic min-max problems and we need the following assumption. \begin{assumption} For each $i = 1, \ldots, m$ function $f_i(x, y)$ is equipped with a non-biased gradient oracle with bounded variance, i.e. there exists $\sigma_i^2 > 0$ such that {
+Similarly to Section~\ref{sec:optimization}, studying stochastic min-max problems requires the following assumption. \begin{assumption} For each $i = 1, \ldots, m$ function $f_i(x, y)$ is equipped with a non-biased gradient oracle with bounded variance, i.e. there exists $\sigma_i^2 > 0$ such that {